 Traditional Homemade Sour cream

-Traditional sour cream is made with a room temperature lactic culture.
+Traditional sour cream is made with a bacterial culture that sets at room temperature.
 It is probiotic and delicious.
 Perfect for tacos, pierogies and more!

 - Prep Time: 5 minutes

 - Category: Condiment

 - Cuisine: Probiotic

 - 1/4 cup of mesophilic cultured dairy (see the section above for different culturing options)

 - Mix the culture and cream in a clean glass jar.